hector-del-rio/yii2-image-up/README.md

 # yii2-image-up
-Image upload and preview for yii2 models using yii2-upload-behavior extension.
+Simple and responsive image upload and preview for yii2 models using yii2-upload-behavior extension.

+When using this extension in your ```ActiveForm``` an image preview of the specified attribute will be shown along with a button to change it.
+When a new image is selected, the preview will show the new image.

 Installation
 ------------